z-adams/Tutorials/Pointers/pointers.md

 ```

 This same mechanism is behind array accesses: when we write `(my_array + 4)`,
-we are finding the address of the 4th element of `my_array`.
-Dereferencing this
+we are finding the address of the 4th element of `my_array`. `my_array` is a
+pointer, so the result of `my_array + 4` will also be a pointer, which we may
-value with `*(my_array + 4)` simply returns the data itself at that address, so
+dereference.
+Dereferencing `(my_array + 4)` with `*(my_array + 4)` simply
+returns the data itself at that address, so we now see how this syntax is
-we now see how this syntax is equivalent to `my_array[4]`.
-The latter syntax is
+equivalent to `my_array[4]`.
+The latter syntax is much cleaner, but
-much cleaner, but understanding the underlying mechanism allows you to be
+understanding the underlying mechanism allows you to be confident about what is
-confident about what is happening when extending this behavior to dynamic
+happening when extending this behavior to dynamic arrays, which seemingly
-arrays, which seemingly consist of a structureless chunk of memory, yet exhibit
+consist of a structureless chunk of memory, yet exhibit the same familiar array
-the same familiar array structure.
-Indeed, all arrays actually function this
+behavior.
+Indeed, all arrays actually function this way, but the abstraction
-way, but the abstraction created by the square brackets syntax does an excellent
+created by the square brackets syntax does an excellent job of concealing this
-job of concealing this for the case of arrays allocated on the stack.
+for the case of arrays allocated on the stack.

 ## Double pointers